 - Kaffee Alt Wien or Kleines Kaffee (Tiny Coffeehouse), which are mid-range cafés.

-Did you know that Vienna is the only big city in the world where wine is made in an economic substantial amount?
+Did you know that Vienna is the only big city in the world where wine is made in an economically substantial amount?
 Yes, there are about 700 hectares of vineyards in Vienna and they leave a significant mark on the city’s landscape and culture.
 White wines are grown in about 80 percent of the vineyards and they represent a huge part of the Viennese tradition.

 When in Vienna, you should try “Wiener Gemischter Satz“ (Viennese wine blend) — it’s a real specialty in the Austrian capital.
-You can enjoy famous Viennese vines in most of the bars or restaurants in the city or on the edge of town in wine taverns that offer wine from their own vineyards together with home-made delicacies.
+You can enjoy famous Viennese vines in most of the bars or restaurants in the city or on the edge of town in wine taverns that offer wine from their own vineyards together with homemade delicacies.
 These taverns are called heuriger and they have been considered an intangible cultural heritage by UNESCO.

 Where to Stay in Vienna

-Vienna is a very tourist-friendly city and there are varieties of accommodation that you can find the capital.
+Vienna is a very tourist-friendly city and there are varieties of accommodation that you can find in the capital.
 Depending on your travel style, the price you’re willing to pay, and the plans you have for your stay in Vienna, you can find various hotels, hostels, and apartments in all of Vienna’s districts (Bezirke).

 We have a couple of recommendations for you, but before you make any decisions, be sure to investigate a little bit on your own.